 Common Causes of ATV Accidents

 There is a myriad of ways that an all-terrain vehicle driver can become involved in a motor accident.
-Below are some of the common causes of ATV accidents, which must be kept in mind as you operate a vehicle to help prevent an accident and potential injury.
+Below are some of the common causes of ATV accidents, which must be kept in mind as operating a vehicle to help prevent an accident and potential injury.

-- Dangerous roadways – While nature, and therefore some of the fun, of off-roading, is that it is done on wild terrain, this creates a prominent danger for drivers.
+- Dangerous roadways – While nature, and therefore some of the fun of off-roading, is done on wild terrain, this creates a prominent danger for drivers.
 Courses are often uneven and rocky, creating instability.
 Additionally, the elements cause changes to the courses that may throw off even experienced drivers – mudslides and pockets, downed trees, and other weather-related impacts on back roadways require additional caution.

-Contact the NJ & PA Accident Lawyers at KCR for Assistance
+Contact the NJ & PA Accident Lawyers at CR for Assistance

-At Kamensky Cohen & Riechelson, our skilled team of attorneys supports clients in Mercer County, NJ, including Trenton, Princeton, and Ewing in all motor vehicle accident claims, including all-terrain vehicle accidents.
+At Cohen & Riechelson, our skilled team of attorneys supports clients in Mercer County, NJ, including Trenton, Princeton, and Ewing, in all motor vehicle accident claims, including all-terrain vehicle accidents.